robert-v/ProcessSpy-public/README.md

 1. Download dmg archive from https://process-spy.app
 2. Mount the dmg and move .app file to /Applications
 3. Run the app

+or install from Homebrew:

+brew install --cask processspy

 ## More
 - [Documentation](https://docs.process-spy.app)